MicrosoftDocs/well-architected/well-architected/service-guides/azure-openai.md

 >
 > - **Observability** Monitor, aggregate and visualize the appropriate metrics for your cost model, pay-as-you-go or provisioned throughput.
 This data can be used to inform you about the effectiveness of your cost model decision and help you understand if you're hitting or approaching throttling limits, providing you with data required for making scaling decisions.
 >
-> - **Observability** If the Azure OpenAI diagnostics aren't sufficient for you, consider using a gateway such as Azure API Managements in front of Azure OpenAI to log both incoming prompts and outgoing responses, where permitted.
+> - **Observability** If the Azure OpenAI diagnostics aren't sufficient for you, consider using a gateway such as Azure API Management in front of Azure OpenAI to log both incoming prompts and outgoing responses, where permitted.
 This information can be used to help understand the effectiveness of the model for incoming prompts.
 >
 > - **Deploy with confidence** Use Infrastructure as code to deploy the Azure OpenAI Service, model deployments, and other infrastructure required for model fine-tuning.
 >